 - Opt to defrost foods instead of letting them sit out at room temperature.

 Foods and beverages to avoid during pregnancy include:

 Getting rid of mild food poisoning symptoms can be a dreadful period of trial and error, especially during pregnancy.
 Talk to your doctor to decide what the best healing approach is for you.

-Unfortunately, food poisoning cannot always be treated at home.
+Food poisoning can’t always be treated at home.
 Your doctor may recommend and prescribe medication.
-More serious cases of food poisoning might require antibiotics.
-Listeria during pregnancy is commonly treated via hospitalization and administered intravenous antibiotics.